Harris presidency could bring loan forgiveness and access focus

 Ms Harris, the most likely Democratic presidential nominee after Joe Biden withdrew from the race, would not offer anything “radically different” in her policies from the outgoing president, according to Mark Shanahan, associate professor of political engagement at the University of Surrey, but she was making a much more “overt play for younger voters”.

-If she differs at all from Biden it will be in this laser-focus on the young, on minorities and on women.
+If she differs at all from Biden, it will be in this laser focus on the young, on minorities and on women.
 If higher education can position in the centre of that particular Venn diagram, it will do well from a Harris presidency.”

 Her father became an economist and professor emeritus at Stanford University, while her mother was a molecular biologist at the Lawrence Berkeley National Laboratory.

-But since then, Mr Vance has become a vocal critic of higher education, labelling colleges “the enemy” in speeches and proudly championing “anti-intellectualism”, according to Benjamin Hett, a history professor at Hunter College and the City University of New York.
+But since then, Mr Vance has become a vocal critic of higher education, labelling colleges “the enemy” in speeches and proudly championing “anti-intellectualism”, according to Benjamin Hett, a history professor at CUNY Hunter College and City University of New York.

-Where Mr Vance could make a difference, Professor Hett said, was in influencing the policies of state governments “who really do have levers of power over higher education to take measures, as they are already doing.”
+Where Mr Vance could make a difference, Professor Hett said, was in influencing the policies of state governments, “who really do have levers of power over higher education to take measures, as they are already doing”.

 patrick.jack@timeshighereducation.com